-The key for a conversational bot to understand human interactions lies in its ability to identify the intention of the user, extract useful information from their utterance, and map them to relevant actions or tasks.
-NLP (Natural Language Processing) is the science of deducing the intention (Intent) and related information (Entity) from natural conversations.
+Kore.ai virtual assistant platform enables one to build a conversational AI virtual assistant.
+Conversational AI is all about enabling a machine to have natural conversations with users.
+The key for a conversational bot to understand human interactions lies in its ability to identify the intention of the user (Intent Detection), extract useful information from their utterance (Entity Extraction), and map them to relevant actions or tasks (Dialog Task execution).
+The crucial term here is understanding the natural language.

 The Kore.ai Bots platform employs a multi-pronged approach to natural language, which combines the following two models for optimal outcomes:

 - Fundamental Meaning: A computational linguistics approach that is built on ChatScript.
 The model analyzes the structure of a user’s utterance to identify each word by meaning, position, conjugation, capitalization, plurality, and other factors.